LuciferJack/python-mysql-pool/README.rst

 is to be a  mysql pool and motivation from=>[lost connection to MySQL server during query]  base on mysql-connector .

 python practical mysql pool :
-* easy to use!
+  * easy to use!.
   * support 【fixed 、dynamic pool】.
   * manage 【fail/lost connection】.
-* Now use in baidu poi off-line calculation
+  * Now use in baidu poi off-line calculation.

 Requirements
 -------------